w3c/wai-intro-wcag/content/new-in-22.md

 {% include toc.html type="end" %}
 {:/}

-## Introduction, Timeline, Comments
+## Introduction, Timeline, Changes

 For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0, 2.1, and 2.2, see the [WCAG Overview](/standards-guidelines/wcag/).

 WCAG 2.2 is scheduled to be completed and published by December 2022.
-Current drafts:
+Current versions:
-* [WCAG 2.2 Candidate Recommendation Draft](https://www.w3.org/TR/WCAG22/) was approved for publication in September 2022
+* [WCAG 2.2 W3C Candidate Recommendation Snapshot](https://www.w3.org/TR/WCAG22/) was approved for publication in September 2022
 * [Editors' Draft of WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/) may include more recent proposed changes that are not yet all approved

 The main purpose of "Candidate Recommendation" is to ensure that the standard can be implemented.
 It is stable at this stage; however, it could change based on implementation experience.
+Specifically, 2.4.11 Focus Appearance is "at risk" and might not be included in the final publication.

 More about Candidate Recommendation and the process for completing WCAG 2.2 is introduced in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

+### Implementations and Comments:

-Comments: **@@ October 2022** is the deadline for comments.
+**4 October 2022** is the deadline for implementations and comments.

+We welcome examples of the new WCAG 2.2 success criteria implemented in websites and web apps.
+To share your implementations, please send e-mail to the Accessibility Guidelines Working Group Co-Chairs and W3C staff at: group-ag-chairs@w3.org

 We hope that the normative content in WCAG 2.2 itself does not need changes.
-We can edit the Understanding documents to provide more clarification.
-To comment: Ideally open one [new GitHub issue]( https://github.com/w3c/wcag/issues/new) per discrete comment.
-If you’re not comfortable with GitHub, you can send comments to public-agwg-comments@w3.org
+We will continue to update the Understanding documents based on feedback.
+To comment, please open a [new issue in the WCAG GitHub repository](https://github.com/w3c/wcag/issues/new).
+Create separate GitHub issues for each topic, rather than commenting on multiple topics in a single issue.
+If it’s not feasible for you to use GitHub, send comments in e-mail to: public-agwg-comments@w3.org

 ### Changes from WCAG 2.1 to WCAG 2.2